Print

 11. Replace the breathable lid and allow it to ferment for 24 hours.

 12. Discard any remaining original starter mixture.
-Or you can find fun ways to use sourdough starter discard here.
+Or you can collect it in a discard jar in the fridge and find fun ways to use sourdough starter discard here.

-16. (Baking Day) Perform a float test by dropping a teaspoon of starter into a cup of room-temperature water.
-If it floats, it’s ready for use.
-If your starter does not float, continue to feed and discard until it passes the float test.
+15. (Baking Day) Perform a float test by dropping a teaspoon of levain into a cup of room-temperature water.
+If it floats, you know it’s good to use in a baking recipe.

 Notes